maurges/every-rust-gui-library/notes.md

 #2  0x0000000000000118 in ?? ()
 #3  0x0000000000000000 in ?? ()
 ```
 Ugh, mesa again?
-I've recently been having problems with steam segfaulting either in mesa, or in pulseaudio, and with telegram segfaulting in mesa.
+I've recently been having problems with steam segfaulting
+either in mesa, or in pulseaudio, and with telegram segfaulting in mesa.
 Fucking linux.

+Ok, so the button doesn't work.
+Fuck.

+Hidpi?

+The examples on the website are in C and python, lol.

+Why are there both inline styles and CSS?
+I mean, I thought it was only
+historical coincidence in web, but here it's used as well.

+Let's try adding a press handler to the whole body, like in the tutorial.

+Welp, it doesn't work as well.
+It seems input handling is broken on linux.
+Oh that linux with weird IO again.

+A shame, but I expected to dislike the approach, so.